google/highway/g3doc/quick_reference.md

 can return vectors of type `Vec<D>`.

 Note that Highway functions reside in `hwy::HWY_NAMESPACE`, whereas user-defined functions reside in `project::[nested]::HWY_NAMESPACE`.
-Because all Highway functions generally take either a `Simd` or vector argument, which are also defined in namespace `hwy`, they will typically be found via Argument-Dependent Lookup and namespace qualifiers are not necessary.
-As an exception, Highway functions that are templates (e.g. because they require a compile-time argument such as a lane index or shift count) require a using-declaration such as `using hwy::HWY_NAMESPACE::ShiftLeft`.
+Highway functions generally take either a `Simd` or vector argument.
+For targets where vectors are defined in namespace `hwy`, the functions will be found via Argument-Dependent Lookup.
+However, this does not work for function templates, and RVV and SVE both use builtin vectors.
+Thus we recommend a `using hwy::HWY_NAMESPACE;` directive inside `project::[nested]::HWY_NAMESPACE`.

 ## Operations